pavliy/node-vehicles/README.md

 - API E2E tests coverage should be extended.
 Errors/success, pipeline cases - those things should be automated for sure
 - Validation if vehicle exists or not - can be checked earlier using validators.
 And the same db repository can be then used inside service
 - Cache is now in-memory.
 For production - I'd for sure go with REDIS or similar for production.
 Here it's easy to switch
-- Ideally tracing metrics should be in place.
+- Requests tracing & metrics should be in place.
 I usually push to DataDog or ELK
 - Ci/CD.
 Build and test on each MR. It's also nice to have temp deployment before merging in to check all stuff as well.
   I usually work with Jenkins/Gitlab CI/Azure DevOPS
 - Logging targets.
 Depending on infra - usually that's agent based logging.
 So we can write to file for instance and agent will capture it.
 In .NET it's possible to avoid file and write directly into std_out